NetCentrics Secures Nod for Best Practices Excellence in ISO/IEC 27001:2013 Certification

 The ISO 27K certification is published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 Certificate holders must successfully demonstrate that their security measures utilize the best technology and latest thinking to protect digital and physical assets.
 ISO 27K is a competitive certification and the best practices recognition is granted to even fewer.

-“By recognizing our best practices among elite peers, the auditors confirm NetCentrics’ ongoing leadership position in cybersecurity,” says Lawrence O’Connor, President.
+“By recognizing our best practices among elite peers, the auditors confirm NetCentrics’ ongoing leadership position in cybersecurity,” says Lawrence O’Connor, CEO.
 “Customers are assured that we are using the strongest combination of tools and techniques to protect their interests.”

 ISO and IEC are both independent, non-governmental, international organizations.
 Both develop standards to ensure the quality, safety, and efficiency of products, services, and systems.
 ISO certifications are globally recognized across industries and verified by a consensus of international experts.
 ISO certification requirements are updated every five years.
 IEC Certifications are in force as long as the equipment reviewed is in use.